Advertisement

 The Trump health team so far

 The Trump health team is beginning to come together.
-Trump has announced he will nominate Robert F. Kennedy Jr. as secretary of the Department of Health and Human Services (HHS), which oversees the FDA, the Centers for Disease Control and Prevention (CDC), the National Institutes for Health (NIH), and the Centers for Medicare and Medicaid Services (CMS).
+Trump has announced he will nominate Robert F. Kennedy Jr. as secretary of the Department of Health and Human Services (HHS), which oversees the FDA, CDC, the National Institutes for Health (NIH), and the Centers for Medicare and Medicaid Services (CMS).

 Kennedy’s positions on vaping, nicotine and tobacco harm reduction (THR) are unknown.
 A recent photo showed him holding a can of ZYN nicotine pouches, but it’s not certain he uses nicotine.

 Trump has also named Dr. Mehmet Oz to run CMS.
-Oz actively opposes vaping, but will be unlikely to influence the other HHS agencies on policy.
-Nominees to the CDC and NIH posts have not been announced.
+Oz has actively opposed vaping on his syndicated TV show, but will be unlikely to influence the other HHS agencies on policy.

 Will Trump “save vaping”?